MH-Abir97/Generic-Non-generic-Collections/GenericCollection.md

 BitArray : - BitArray manages a compact array of bit values, which are represented as Booleans, where true indicates that the bit is on (1) and false indicates the bit is off (0).

+## Diffrence between Hastable and Hasset in C#

+ * Hashtable is used to store key-value pairs
+ *  HashSet is used to store a set of unique elements.

+ *  Hashtable is useful when you need to associate some data with a unique key.

+  *  HashSet is useful when you only need to store a set of unique elements without any associated values.